Cinnamon Butter

 Quick and easy copycat Texas Roadhouse Cinnamon Butter is ready in 5 minutes.
 Light, fluffy and perfect for topping Texas Roadhouse Rolls, muffins, banana bread, toast and more.
 Once you try it you won’t be able to go without it!

-I have the simplest recipe for you today that is guaranteed to take your English Muffin toast, bagels, pancakes, and dinner rolls to a whole new level: cinnamon butter!
+I have the simplest recipe for you today that is guaranteed to take your english muffin toast, bagels, pancakes, and dinner rolls to a whole new level.
+This easy cinnamon butter is completely drool-worthy!
+Creamy, cinnamony and just the best creation ever.

-This Texas Roadhouse butter recipe tastes just like the original – it has the perfect balance of sweet and cinnamon-spice and it’s so creamy.
+- This Texas Roadhouse cinnamon butter recipe tastes just like the original.
+It has the perfect balance of sweet and cinnamon-spice and it’s so creamy.

-It’s so easy to make in just a few minutes!
+- It’s so easy to make — it takes just a few minutes!
+Throw it together just in time for dinner.

-You can make a batch and keep it in the refrigerator and use it on everything that needs a pat of creamy sweet cinnamon butter.
+- You can make a batch ahead of time and keep it in the refrigerator and use it on everything that needs a pat of creamy sweet cinnamon butter.

 - Large mixing bowl